WZhaoKe/aegpwb/doc/SolverUserManual.md

 each layer of the sphere, starting at the outer shell facing into the cavity.
 Each layer is defined by its electrical parameters.
-The material parameter arrays should be either `1 x numLayer` vectors for frequency independent parameters or `numFreq x numLayer` for frequency dependent parameters.
+The material parameter arrays should be either `1 x numLayer` vectors for frequency independent parameters or `numFreq x numLayer` arrays for frequency dependent parameters.

 ![Figure: Sphere](figures/LaminatedSphere.png)